Kusadasi shopping - learn where to buy both original and fake souvenirs in Kusadasi and Turkey

 On the other hand… if you are buying a machine produced rug, made of cotton that looks like silk, and your merchant was fair enough to tell you about it, instead of selling it to you as genuine silk (and you won’t know the difference, trust me), you can expect to bargain more.
 After all, you will already have an idea what a machine made item like that could cost.

 When it comes to making sure you got the best possible deal when Kusadasi shopping… if you are buying a wonderful silk rug that looks as if painted with the finest paint brush or the warmest wool rug your feet have ever touched and you’re going to agonize over a few hundred dollars… just forget about it, you shouldn’t even be buying them.

 In the long run these items will be paying off a hundred fold with the pleasure they give you when you don’t even remember the price you paid for them.

 If you bought a leather jacket and that night at the dining room table you realize a friend of yours bought an almost identical one for $20 less and you get really upset you’ve been taken advantage of… you should remember that it was all about the fun experience of shopping in Turkey!

 It was all about you visiting a beautiful country, your charming and flattering merchants complementing you on your beautiful blue eyes and the jewellery you’re wearing, about that cup of apple tea you shared and the speed with which they had someone tailor that jacket to fit you perfectly.

 So, don’t cry over $20 but take the item you bought and whenever you see it remember your Kusadasi shopping and the fun times you had getting it!

 Still not 100% confident when it comes to Kusadasi shopping?
-Let your private tour guides help you and direct you.
+Let your tour guides help you and direct you.
 The ones on the Best of Ephesus and shopping and Kusadasi shopping tours will be very helpful.